 We spoke to the insurer and asked for their view.
 They agreed with the engineer but said they would consider any further damage that happened in the next five years.

-We believed that replacing the garage on the existing foundations weren't likely to be a lasting and effective repair.
-We thought the insurer should extend the foundation so it would be in line with current building regulations.
-Even though the insurer said they would consider further damage, we didn't think this was fair.
-The expert opinion said that further damage from subsidence was likely, so building a lasting repair now would be better.
+We believed that replacing the garage on the existing foundations wasn't likely to be a lasting and effective repair, which was supported by expert opinion that further damage from subsidence was likely.
+We therefore thought the insurer should extend the foundation so it would be in line with current building regulations, and be lasting and effective.

 Related case studies